To be considered for acceptance in the Doctor of Osteopathic Medicine degree program, applicants must meet the following admission requirements:

 - Hold U.S. citizenship or permanent resident status at the time of application.

-- Be able to comply with TUN’s required DO Technical Standards, which includes the physical abilities necessary to perform as an osteopath physician.
+- Must meet the DO Technical Standards, which includes the physical abilities necessary to perform as an osteopath physician.

 FREQUENTLY ASKED QUESTIONS

-To help in learning about the admissions process, applicants are encouraged to read the TUN Osteopathic Medicine Frequently Asked Questions 2015-2016.
+To learn more about the admissions process, applicants are encouraged to read the TUN Osteopathic Medicine Frequently Asked Questions 2018-2019.
+For questions concerning the AACOMAS application, please visit the AACOM website.

-- Complete a supplemental admissions application.
+- After being invited, complete a secondary admissions application.
 The Office of Admissions will only review applications for students who are eligible for a secondary application.

-Pay a non-refundable application fee of $100.
-Students can pay online with a credit card.
+- Pay a non-refundable application fee of $100.
+Applicants can pay online with a credit card.
 If you were not invited to submit this application, your application fee will not be refunded.

-- Sign and submit the Technical Standards for the Osteopathic Medicine program.
+- Sign and submit the DO Technical Standards for the Osteopathic Medicine program.

 - Mail all supporting documents to: